ADVANTICS/documentation/charge-controllers/evcc_orion_bms/orion_bms_integration.md

 __*Contactors with feedback:*__

-It's better to use contactors with feedback.
-The ADM-CS-EVCC unit has DC contactors feedback inputs.
-Check [Generic PEV CAN interface](charge-controllers/evcc_can_generic.md) to configure the controller to use contactors with the feedback inputs.
+The ADM-CS-EVCC unit has optional DC contactors feedback inputs.
+Check [DC contactors](charge-controllers/evcc_configuration/dc_contactors.md) to configure the controller to use contactors with the feedback inputs.